lasersharkkiller/security_stuff/SentinelOne Hunting/Privilege Escalation/BrokenDown.md

 Added XenDesktop

 ```
-RegistryKeyPath ContainsCIS "\Control\Lsa\Security Packages" AND (SrcProcName Not In ("services.exe","SetupHost.exe","svchost.exe") AND SrcProcCmdLine Does Not ContainCIS "system32\wsauth.dll") and srcProcParentName != "XenDesktopVdaSetup.exe"
+RegistryKeyPath ContainsCIS "\Control\Lsa\Security Packages" AND (SrcProcName Not In ("services.exe","SetupHost.exe","svchost.exe") AND SrcProcCmdLine Does Not ContainCIS "system32\wsauth.dll") AND srcProcParentName != "XenDesktopVdaSetup.exe"
 ```